FuelLabs/fuels-wallet/README.md

 The official wallet of the fastest modular execution layer: [Fuel](https://fuel.network).

-FuelWallet is a crypto wallet used to interact with the Fuel Network.
+Fuel Wallet is a crypto wallet used to interact with the Fuel Network.
 This project enables users to access their assets and interact with decentralized applications through a browser extension.

 [![Install Wallet](packages/docs/public/install-button.png)](https://wallet.fuel.network/docs/install/)

+Download the [Fuel Wallet Development](https://next-wallet.fuel.network/docs/install/) version for latest updates.

 Integrate your **DApp** using the [Wallet SDK](https://wallet.fuel.network/docs/dev/getting-started/)